Brainiac: Silver Age

 King Kull later enlisted Brainiac and Mister Atom of Earth-S to attack the city of Tomorrow and speed up the rotation enough for the people of Earth to fly into the air.
 They are defeated by Green Lantern of Earth-Two, Green Lantern of Earth-One, Flash of Earth-Two, Flash of Earth-One, Mercury of Earth-S, and Ibis the Invincible of Earth-S.

 30th century (Pre-Crisis)

 At some indeterminate point in time, Brainiac fled into the 30th century.
 Developing the ability to absorb and manipulate stellar energy, he remade himself as Pulsar Stargrave.
-(Note: As revealed in Superboy and the Legion of Super-Heroes #226–227 (April–May 1977)) He became a powerful enemy of the Legion of Super-Heroes, and once masqueraded as Brainiac 5's biological father.
+(Note: As revealed in Superboy and the Legion of Super-Heroes #226–227 (April–May 1977)) He became a powerful enemy of the Legion of Super-Heroes, and once masqueraded as Brainiac 5's biological father until he is killed by his own blast.
 In current continuity, Brainiac's connection to Pulsar Stargrave remains an open question, one even Brainiac 5 has yet to resolve.